marthjod/piradio/README.md

 In the future, it should be possible to acquire input by more comfortable means than typing commands on
 a keyboard; for example, via remote control.
+Also, feedback to the user should only be acoustic (controlling _piradio_ without having to look at it).

 Internals
 =========